 The process of renting and buying accommodation in the 'Turkish North' and 'Greek South' of Cyprus is largely the same; with one major difference being that in the south, properties tend to be newer, fancier, more expensive and easier for foreign nationals to purchase.

-Types of property in Cyprus
+Types of accommodation in Cyprus

 Renting accommodation in Cyprus

-Areas in Cyprus
+Buying property in Cyprus

 Buying property in Cyprus is a popular option for foreign investors and expats, whether retirees or those on long-term employment contracts looking to settle on the island.
 Some expats feel that it works out far cheaper, in the long run, to buy property in Cyprus than to rent, and that housing costs are still cheaper than in most Western and Northern European states.

 Expats should, however, bear in mind that due to historical disputes over administration and land, a massive increase in development on the island, and the concomitant explosion of the property market, there comes a risk of scams and property fraud.
 Expats should be sure that they have the real title deeds to the property that they are interested in prior to purchase.

 For EU nationals, buying property in Cyprus is a relatively straightforward process, and non-EU nationals can buy up to around one acre of land or one house or apartment with relative ease.